Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 Your application will be assessed based on how well it addresses the assessment criteria below.
 In the application form we ask you some questions to help you respond to these criteria.
 You should also make sure what you write in your application responds to these criteria.

-Under each criterion are bullet points indicating what peers/industry advisors may consider when assessing your application.
+Under each criterion are bullet points indicating what industry advisers may consider when assessing your application.
 You do not need to respond to every bullet point listed.

 Quality

-Industry advisors will assess the quality of your professional development activities proposed in your application.
+Industry advisers will assess the quality of your professional development activities proposed in your application.

-- your practice and experience in the Australian arts and cultural sector
+- the evidence you provide to demonstrate your artistic practice and/or experience in the Australian arts and cultural sector

-- your clear explanation of what you are hoping to achieve by undertaking this professional development
+- your explanation of what you are aiming to achieve by undertaking this professional development

 - how the proposed activity is relevant to your identified professional development needs.